mattevans/ecr-cleanse/README.md

 A golang implementation for removing old images from ECR repositories.

-This script will inspect all running tasks, across all ECS clusters, ensuring only images that are not in-use (`RUNNING`) are removed.§
+This script will inspect all services/tasks, across all ECS clusters, removing only those images that are not in-use.

 Usage
 -----------------